-Increased transparency and complexity: As organisations become more complex, further transparency is needed in order to manage organisational transformation (Kakabadse, 2011); (Rogers, 2016)
+Increased transparency and complexity: As organisations become more complex, further transparency is needed to manage organisational transformation (Kakabadse, 2011); (Rogers, 2016)

-Hierarchy removal and dissolvement of personal barriers: George Westerman, MIT research scientist, introduces the notion of “reverse-mentoring programs” (Westerman, 2014).
-This enables top management and senior executives to learn from the younger generation, by diverging from formal and professional barriers as well corporate positions in the company.
+Hierarchy removal and dissolving of personal barriers: George Westerman, an MIT research scientist, introduces the notion of “reverse-mentoring programs” (Westerman, 2014).
+This enables top management and senior executives to learn from the younger generation, by diverging from formal and professional barriers as well as corporate positions in the company.

 Decision enabler and integrity enhancing: Digitalisation enables faster decision-making processes: from strategic decisions in the corporate boardroom to consumer purchase decisions.

-Humanising effect: According to David Rogers, expert in digital strategy, digitialisation enables humans to easier interact, communicate and interlink through virtual platforms.
+Humanising effect: According to David Rogers, an expert in digital strategy, digitalisation enables humans to easier interact, communicate and interlink through virtual platforms.

 These characteristics will now be used to analyse the effects of digitalisation on the three top management leadership styles.